The Top UK Industries in Need of Non-Eu Talent (Tier 2 Visa)

 As the UK faces the reality of leaving the European Union (EU) at the end of January 2020, albeit with the protective net of a transitional arrangement, many will be keen to see how the government plan to ensure the flow of talent into the country once free movement ends.
 The existing UK Tier 2 Visa scheme will likely continue to be one of the main routes for workers to enter the country, whether under the general, intra-company transfer, minister of religion, or sportsperson visa category.

 In this article, we will take a look at the top five industries which are most in need of non-EU talent.

-One observation which is very apparent when reading the UK government's 'shortage occupation list' is the large number of roles in the science, technology, engineering, and maths (STEM).
+One observation that is very apparent when reading the UK government's 'shortage occupation list' is a large number of roles in science, technology, engineering, and maths (STEM).
 These roles include:

 This should come as no surprise.
 STEM-related skills, which cover an extensive scope, are and will continue to remain essential to the UK economy, indeed the global economy.
 The UK's own assessment of this demand, in a report entitled, 'Reviewing the requirement for high-level STEM skills', prepared by the UK Commission for Employment and Skills (UKCES), states,